-How the Maori remember the Queen
+How Maori remember the Queen

 "A lot of people ask me: what are some of the greatest achievements in your lifetime O'Regan - well that there is one of them."

-The plague contains an extraordinary apology from the Crown written in both English and Māori.
+The plaque contains an extraordinary apology from the Crown written in both English and Māori.

 It expresses "profound regret" for the illegal seizure of Māori land by British colonisers.
 This particular document on the wall in Christchurch is specific to the Ngai Tahu tribe.